Halfwalker/ZFS-root/README.md

 ### Running packer via docker

-A simple `Dockerfile` is provided to create a container based off the official Hashicorp packet image, with Qemu added.
+A simple `Dockerfile` is provided to create a container based off the official Hashicorp packer image, with Qemu added.
 That is in `packer/Dockerfile` and can be built locally with something like

 ```
 docker build -t myname/packer-qemu packer